alicegodden/polarbear/README.md

 # Glacial ice subpopulation of polar bears exhibits divergent transposon activity

 All R scripts, notebooks and python scripts and files can be found here:
+/R_scripts:
+Rnotebook_rnaseq.Rmd # All R scripts used for generation and analysis of data/plots

 bearphenogram.py # Plotting a basic phenogram of a list of significantly differentially expressed TEs from Telescope outputs, genome ASM1731132v1